-Module M1436: Proce dural Programming for Compu ter Engineers Courses Title Тур Hrs/wk СР Procedural Programming for Compu uter Engineers (L2163) Lecture 2 2 Procedural Programming for Compu uter Engineers (L2164) Recitation n Section (large) 1 1 Procedural Programming for Compu uter Engineers (L2165) Practical Course 2 3 Module Responsible Prof. Bernd-Christian Renner Admission Requirements None Recommended Previous None Knowledge Educational Objectives After taking part successfully, students have reached the following learning g results Professional Competence Knowledge Students will know the appendial factures of a present well the essential features of a procedural the steps during the compilation of pro ino codo - all essential language constructs and . - software design concepts for the imple - sortware design concepts for the imple mentation of procedural prog grams Skills - Mastery of typical development tools - Designing simple, structured programs based on a procedural progr amming language - Debugging by analyzing compiler warn ings and error messages - Analysis and explanation of procedural programs Personal Competence Social Competence - After completing the module, stude nts are able to work on subje act-enacific tacks ald one or in a group n and to present the Social competence results appropriately. its are able to work oil subj cct-specific tasks aid one or in a group p and to present the results appropriately.
+Module M1436: Proce dural Programming for Compu ter Engineers Courses Title Тур Hrs/wk СР Procedural Programming for Compu uter Engineers (L2163) Lecture 2 2 Procedural Programming for Compu uter Engineers (L2164) Recitation n Section (large) 1 1 Procedural Programming for Compu uter Engineers (L2165) Practical Course 2 3 Module Responsible Prof. Bernd-Christian Renner Admission Requirements None Recommended Previous None Knowledge Educational Objectives After taking part successfully, students have reached the following learning g results Professional Competence Knowledge Students will know the appendial factures of a present well the essential features of a procedural the steps during the compilation of pro ino codo - all essential language constructs and . - software design concepts for the imple - sortware design concepts for the imple mentation of procedural prog granis Skills - Mastery of typical development tools - Designing simple, structured programs based on a procedural programming language - Debugging by analyzing compiler warnings and error messages - Analysis and explanation of procedural programs Personal Competence Social Competence - After completing the module stude nts are able to work on subje act-enocific tacks ald one or in a group n and to present the Social competence After completing the module, students are able to work on subject-specific tasks alone or in a group and to present the results appropriately. results appropriately.
 Autonomy - After completion of the module, stude nts are able to work independ ently on parts of the e subject area us ing reference books, to summarize the acquired knowledge, to present and to link it with the conter its of other courses.
 Workload in Hours Independent Study Time 110, Study Time in Lecture 70 Credit points 6 Course achievement None Examination Written exam Examination duration and 120 min scale Assignment for the Computer Science: Core Qualification: Comp ulsory Following Curricula Data Science: Core Qualification: Compulsory / Computer Science in Engineering: Core Qual fication: Compulsory Orientation Studies: Core Qualification: Elect ive Compulsory Technomathematics: Core Qualification: Con pulsory